We’re delighted to be the first case study in the newly launched IUCN report Peat-Free Horticulture – Demonstrating Success.

-The IUCN UK Peatland Programme has published a report showcasing successes in peat-free horticulture.
-‘Peat-free Horticulture – Demonstrating Success‘ is now the third publication in the series and was launched as part of the UNFCCC COP26 Peatland Pavilion in November 2021.
-Peatlands are a key part of the global climate change effort as well as being of great biodiversity importance.
-The UK and Scottish Governments have committed to banning the sale of peat in horticulture to protect peatlands from damage by commercial peat extraction.
+Peatlands are a key part of the global climate change effort, as well as being of great biodiversity importance.
+The UK and Scottish Governments have committed to banning the sale of peat in horticulture to protect peatlands from damage by commercial extraction.

-The report ‘Peat-free Horticulture: Demonstrating Success’ highlights the end of peat use as an opportunity not only to help the environment but also to enable a lasting and sustainable horticulture industry.
+The report highlights the end of peat use as an opportunity.
+Not only to help the environment but also to enable a lasting and sustainable horticulture industry.
 Gardeners and professional plant growers are increasingly finding better alternatives to using peat.
-A wide range of materials are available including wood fibre, bark, and home-made compost with many of these having their own environmental benefits such as reducing waste.

-Peat extraction for horticulture is targeted largely at a rare and threatened type of peatland, lowland raised bogs which have been drained and stripped of their natural living layer for the peat to be extracted.
-Peat, the preserved remains of plant material is then stripped and bagged for sale, stripping thousands of years of peat accumulation in a few years.
-As well as threatening wildlife the operations release carbon dioxide from the preserved carbon store in the peat, contributing to climate change
+The report outlines how peat extraction for horticulture is targeted largely at threatened types of peatland.
+These areas of lowland raised bogs are drained and stripped of their natural living layer for peat extraction.
+As well as threatening wildlife, the operations release carbon dioxide from the preserved carbon store in the peat.
+This contributes to climate change.

-“gardening is increasingly recognised as important for our well-being and a valuable means of helping nature.
-Peat-free gardening makes that connection with our environment even stronger by switching away from unsustainable peat use and protecting our peatlands.”
+“Gardening is increasingly recognised as important for our well-being and a valuable means of helping nature.
+Peat-free gardening makes that connection with our environment even stronger by switching away from unsustainable peat use to protecting our peatlands.”